TEI2024BA/TEI2024BA.github.io/_i18n/en/pages/contact.md

 If you have any questions or would like to know more send us an email at [hdlabconicet@gmail.com](mailto:hdlabconicet@gmail.com)

+We are also looking for sponsors for the conference!
+If you are interested, contact us.

 For more information about the TEI in Spanish see:

 - [Text Technolgies Hub - TTHUB](https://tthub.io/)